lanl/cdws/registration.md

 layout: default
 ---

 ## Registration

-The requirement to register for the Co-Design Winter School 2024:
+The requirements to register for the Co-Design Winter School 2024 are:
 - Basic knowledge in High Performance Compute: MPI, OpenMP
 - TBD